kateknight1/santa-game/README.md

 ## Roadmap

 1. Add chimney art -done
-2. Have end to game: santa can die from hitting stuff - he has x lives
+2. Have end to game: santa can die from hitting stuff - he has x lives - done
 3. Add something that does damage - done
 4. Add Health - done
-5. Add end game screen showing score & restart.
+5. Add end game screen showing score & restart. - done
 6. Score = presents scored and distance travelled, so wehen game ends you see your high score - done
 7. Add reindeer?
 8. Save data - High score, datetime, (3 digit) name?, always sorted in order of highest score